 EnergyFit provides a new model for engaging and supporting low- and moderate-income homeowners in making their homes energy efficient.
 By building a program that recognizes typical barriers and is designed better for their needs - such as reducing the number of points of decision making, providing a set and predictable price point, increasing incentives, simplifying complex technical language - the opportunity to increase the ability of homeowners to invest in energy efficiency improves dramatically.

-In 2015, Pratt Center was funded by the New York City Council to pilot an energy efficiency program based on years of work on Green Jobs—Green New York, the Retrofit Block by Block initiative and a retrofit study.
+In 2015, Pratt Center was funded by the New York City Council to pilot an energy efficiency program based on years of work on Green Jobs—Green New York, the Retrofit Block by Block initiative and the Retrofit Standardization Study.
 From 2015–2017, we designed, implemented and analyzed the first EnergyFit NYC Pilot, which included:

 - Citywide buildings analysis to identify appropriate universe of targeted buildings